hplgit/parampool/README.md

 Replace `flask` by `django` and you get a Django-based user interface instead (!).

-### Killer demo: make a menu tree
+### Killer demo: make a pool tree

 The user interface above was based on inspecting a Python function and its keyword arguments and default values.
-To get more control of the user interface, you can specify all the input parameters as a hierarichal tree, called *menu tree*, say
+To get more control of the user interface, you can specify all the input parameters as a hierarichal tree, called *pool tree*.
+Here is an example:

- * Main menu
+ * Main pool
    * Initial motion data
      * Initial velocity: `initial_velocity`
      * Initial angle: `initial_angle`